The Treatment Process

 If you are receiving an implant-supported bridge, you will come back to our office four to six months later to receive impressions for your final restoration.

 If you choose a traditional bridge, this process can be started on the day of your initial appointment.
 We will modify the supporting teeth and take impressions of your smile, which will be used to design a bridge that fits, feels, and looks natural in your smile.
 You will be provided with temporary restorations until your next visit.

 When your bridge is ready, you will come back to our office.
-If you received dental implants, we will attach your bridge to your anchoring abutments.
-If you opted for a traditional bridge, we will use dental cement to secure your restoration in place.
+If you received dental implants, we would attach your bridge to your anchoring abutments.
+If you opted for a traditional bridge, we would use dental cement to secure your restoration in place.

 While conventional dental bridges are a trusted solution, implant-supported bridges are widely considered the gold standard for tooth replacement.
 Implant-supported restorations offer several benefits over traditional prosthetics, including:

 - No reshaping of healthy teeth: Because implant-supported bridges are held in place by implants, your dentist will not need to reshape healthy adjacent teeth to create room for the supporting dental crowns.